 Proof of Compliance May Be Required for a Deferred Disposition Offer

-If you were issued a citation for no insurance (FMFR - Failure to Maintain Responsibility) you may be required to show proof of current insurance before the Court will offer deferred disposition and/or you may have to submit proof that you had insurance during the entire probation period.
+If you were issued a citation for no insurance (FMFR - Failure to Maintain Responsibility), you might be required to show proof of current insurance before the Court will offer deferred disposition and/or you may have to submit proof that you had insurance during the entire probation period.

 If you fail to complete the terms of the probation, such as failing to pay the fine by the due date or failing to turn in a certificate of defensive driving on time, your case may result in a final conviction.
 The same will happen if you are issued an additional traffic citation during the deferral period.

 Some courts will make you verify that you did not receive a new citation anywhere during your deferred disposition probation period; however, most courts are only concerned with new citations issued in their jurisdiction.